morganstanley/hobbes/doc/en/logging/hi.rst

 .. note:: **ordering**

-  The internal structure of Due to the internal structue of the persisted file, while elements may *look* ordered, this ordering We can force a 'most recent first' ordering of logged elements using the open-slice notation:
+  Due to the internal structue of the persisted file, while elements may *look* ordered, they are not.
+We can force a 'most recent first' ordering of logged elements using the open-slice notation:

 ::